Office of Financial Aid and Student Employment

 How to Apply

-Complete the Free Application For Federal Student Aid (FAFSA) at www.fafsa.ed.gov, and complete according to instructions.
+Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov, and complete according to instructions.
 The university’s code, 001380, is required.
-Please be sure to obtain a PIN (personal identification number) for yourself and your parent (if you are a dependent student) prior to completing the online form.
-The PIN website is www.pin.ed.gov.
+Please be sure to obtain a FSA ID for yourself and your parent (if you are a dependent student) prior to completing the online form.
+You can apply for an FSA ID by going to http://fsaid.ed.gov

 Applicants should make every attempt to utilize the IRS Data Retrieval Tool when completing the FAFSA.
 If at the time of completing the FAFSA form you are unable to use the IRS Data Retrieval Tool because your taxes were recently filed or were not filed yet, you must update your FAFSA using the IRS Data Retrieval Tool once you have filed your taxes.
 Some individuals may not be able to use the IRS Data Retrieval due to other circumstances.